bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ### Debouncing filter criteria changes

-If you have a text input tied to the `filter` prop of `<b-table>` the filtering process will occur for each character typed by the user.
-With large items datasets, this process can take a while and may cause the text input to be sluggish.
+If you have a text input tied to the `filter` prop of `<b-table>`, the filtering process will occur for each character typed by the user.
+With large items datasets, this process can take a while and may cause the text input to appear sluggish.

 To help alleviate this type of situation, `<b-table>` accepts a debounce timout value (in milliseconds) via the `filter-debounce` prop.
 The default is `0` (milliseconds).
 When a value